amplafi/amplafi-tools/README.md

 * When going through the instructions, if you run into trouble, first look at the known issues section at the bottom of this document to see if your trouble has a known fix.
 * If using windows, the commands will need to be issued from the msysgit Git Bash tool, which is Linux style commands, or use cygwin.
 If using Windows command line, slashes in full path names will need to be reversed to backwards slash: "\\"

+NOTE: I have found bizarre behavior with GitBash on windows, specifically editing a file on the GitBash command line creates a copy of the file in a different location.
+From the GitBash command line, the cloned file with your edits appears to be in the directory.
+However, eclipse and other tools do not see the changed file.
+However, changes made in eclipse are (usually) visible in the GitBash command line.
+Just use GitBash to run commands, not for editing.

 ## Creating the proper folder structure##

 1. Find the place where you want the amplafi files and tools to be placed.
-2. Create the directory "amplafi-code".
+2. Create the directory "farreaches".
 This is where the clone of amplafi-tools repository will reside.

 ## Cloning the amplafi-tools repository using git##

-1. Change your working directory to the amplafi-code directory you just created:
+1. Change your working directory to the farreaches directory you just created:
-<pre> cd /path/to/amplafi-code </pre>
+<pre> cd /path/to/farreaches </pre>
-2. Run this command, which will create the amplafi-tools subdirectory in amplafi-code directory:
+2. Run this command, which will create the amplafi-tools subdirectory in farreaches directory:
-<pre> git clone https://github.com/amplafi/amplafi-tools.git </pre>
+<pre> git clone git://github.com/amplafi/amplafi-tools.git</pre>
+   * If you get an error like: *Permission denied (publickey)*, please review your Git and ssh setup for correctness and make sure you have [registered your ssh keys with github](https://help.github.com/articles/generating-ssh-keys)

 ## Starting the ant script##

 1. Change your working directory to the amplafi-tools directory that was just created by cloning the amplafi-tools repository.
 2. Run this command.
-<pre> apache-ant-1.8.2/bin/ant opensource-one-time-setup </pre>
+<pre> apache-ant-1.8.4/bin/ant opensource-one-time-setup </pre>

 3. The console window might prompt for things (but not in Windows) so pay attention and answer the questions/prompts.